Stop the War Coalition: Jeremy Corbyn and Labour (2015)

-The November 2015 attacks in Paris
+November 2015 Paris attacks

 Following the November 2015 Paris attacks, STWC published an article on their website titled "Paris reaps whirlwind of western support for extremist violence in Middle East".
 According to commentator Mehdi Hasan, the article blamed the rise of ISIL and the Paris attacks on “deliberate policies and actions undertaken by the United States and its allies”.
 The piece was criticised by Labour MPs, including Hilary Benn, then shadow foreign secretary, who said it was "wholly wrong".
 He said that the attacks were not the fault of the French, rather it was the "fault of the attackers."
 By this time, the article had already been removed from the Stop the War website.
-StWC issued an apology.

 Murray told John Harris in an interview for The Guardian: "It didn't represent the organisation's views on Paris, and I think it was ... well, the best one could say is, extremely insensitive."
 Jon Lansman, of the Corbynite Momentum pressure group, commented later about the material concerning the Paris attacks: "I think even Stop the War themselves have accepted they were stupid for publishing those articles.
 There were some very silly things published, and wrong things."

 These statements were among the reasons given by Green Party MP Caroline Lucas for her resignation from StWC on 8 December.
 Her spokesperson said: